Mark Mitchell (New Zealand politician): Personal life

-Mitchell has two biological children and three step-children.
+Mitchell had a brother who suffered from mental health problems and committed suicide.
 In 2011, he married Peggy Bourne, the widow of rally driver Possum Bourne.
-They separated and as of 2021, Mitchell is in a new relationship.
+She was his third wife.
+However, the marriage didn't last and as of 2021, Mitchell has been in a new relationship.
+He has two biological children and is step-father to Peggy Bourne's three children to Possum Bourne.